What do I do for a living?

 You can read more about what I’m up to under my “Current Research“ section.

-Besides that I am a member of the Episcopal Church, and am fond of the old, folksy Anglican traditions.
+Besides that I am a member of the Episcopal Church, and am fond of the old, folksy Anglo-Catholic traditions.

 What’s my education?